ucrbioinfo/Chimericognizer/README.md

 1. functional parameters

 -f: specify the parameter file which lists all the input paramerters.
-Novo&Chimeric offers two ways to input parameters for users as follow:
+Chimericognizer offers two ways to input parameters for users as follow:

 (1) first way
 e.g.